andrewtettamanti/machine_learning_projects/README.md

-# machine_learning_projects
+# Machine Learning Projects

-Collection of machine learning project using PyTorch
+Collection of machine learning projects mainly using PyTorch.

+Most datasets used are not included to save space.